Frequent Flyer Miles and Other Assets in Your Divorce Settlement

 Did you know that frequent flyer miles are considered an asset to be included in a divorce settlement?

-Especially when those miles can be used for family trips or vacations.
-One spouse typically has a company credit card which he/she uses to purchase tickets and uses for other work-related expenses, entitling him/her to receive benefits in the form of frequent flyer miles.
-As New Jersey is an equitable distribution state, all assets must be reported, including retirement benefits, artwork, a timeshare location, and others.
+Especially when those miles can be used for family trips or vacations, one spouse typically has a company credit card which he/she uses to purchase tickets and uses for other work-related expenses, entitling him/her to receive benefits in the form of frequent flyer miles.
+As New Jersey is an equitable distribution state, all assets must be reported, including retirement benefits, artwork, a timeshare location, etc.

 What Assets are Included in a Divorce Settlement?